PaimaStudios/paima-engine-docs/6-environment-config-values.md

   - `DB_PORT`
 - `CONTRACT_ADDRESS`: The address of your Paima L2 contract.
 - `START_BLOCKHEIGHT`: The block height at which the syncing process starts.
 This is usually the block height at which the contract was deployed.
-- `BLOCK_TIME`: The frequency at which new blocks are emitted, based on the chain used for contract deployment.
+- `BLOCK_TIME`: The number of seconds it takes for new blocks to be created on the chain you deployed your L2 contract on.
-- `BACKEND_URI`: The URL of the deployed game node server.
+- `BACKEND_URI`: The URL of where your game node server will be deployed.
+This is used by the Middleware to interact with your game node.
 - `WEBSERVER_PORT`: The port to use for running your game node server.

 ## Optional Variables